Substitution cipher tool

 This simple tool allows you to encode and decode messages with a simple substitution cipher.
-For a cipher breaker, see Substitution cipher breaker.
+For a cipher breaker, see Substitution cipher decoder.
 You can read a cipher description and some considerations regarding the strength of a cipher below the calculator.

 According to Wikipedia, in cryptography, a substitution cipher is a method of encrypting by which units of plaintext are replaced with ciphertext, according to a fixed system; the "units" may be single letters (the most common), pairs of letters, triplets of letters, mixtures of the above, and so forth.
 The receiver deciphers the text by performing the inverse substitution.